Electrical Engineering (EE)

 5885.
 Special Topics in Electrical Engineering.
 1-6 (Max 30).
 Features topics not included in regularly offered classes.
 Normally offered in regular class lecture format; may include lab component if appropriate.
 Prerequisite: Prior approval of the instructor is required.

 5900.
 Practicum in College Teaching.
 1-3.
 (Max 3).
 Work in classroom with a major professor.
 Expected to give some lectures and gain classroom experience.
 Prerequisite: graduate status.

 5920.
 Continuing Registration: On Campus.
 1-2 (Max.
 16).
 Prerequisite: advanced degree candidacy.

 5940.
 Continuing Registration: Off Campus.
 1-2 (Max.
 16).
 Prerequisite: advanced degree candidacy.

 5959.
 Enrichment Studies:.
 1-3 (Max.
 99).
 Designed to provide an enrichment experience in a variety of topics.
 Note: credit in this course may not be included in a graduate program of study for degree purposes.

 5960.
 Thesis Research.
 1-12 (Max.
 12).
 Designed for students who are involved in research for their thesis project.
 Also used for students whose coursework is complete and are writing their thesis.
-Prerequisites: enrolled in a graduate degree program.
+Prerequisite: enrolled in a graduate degree program.

 5980.
 Dissertation Research.
 1-12 (Max.
 48).
 Designed for students who are involved in research for their dissertation project.
 Also used for students whose coursework is complete and are writing their dissertation.
-Prerequisites: enrolled in a graduate level degree program.
+Prerequisite: enrolled in a graduate level degree program.